While Sue is busy elsewhere, I cue up the alternative version of Episode Two. You know, the one with the Delaware theme music.

 Sue: Shut up.
-I’m trying to listen to the dialogue.
-We don’t get dialogue as good as this, usually.
-I don’t want to miss anything.
+I’m trying to listen to this.
+We don’t usually get dialogue as good as this – I don’t want to miss anything.

 Sue: Why doesn’t he stick his hand into the machine and pick Jo up by her collar?
 It’s big enough.

-Sue: They are tiny!
+Sue: But they’re tiny!
 Put a pair of gloves on, you wimp.

-Everyone is worried that the Drashigs will escape from the miniscope and wreak havoc on the city.
+Everyone is worried the Drashigs will escape from the miniscope and wreak havoc on the city.

 Sue: Just stamp on them when they come out of the machine.
 They’re tiny!
-It will just be like standing on a normal caterpillar.
-You don’t need a giant laser gun for that.
+It’ll be the same as standing on a normal caterpillar.
+You honestly don’t need a giant laser gun for that.

-The Doctor returns to the miniscope’s interior and he quickly rescues Jo, but when they return to the exit, they are overcome by heat and exhaustion.
-The Doctor faints.
+The Doctor returns to the miniscope’s interior and rescues Jo, but when they return to the exit, they are overcome by heat exhaustion and the Doctor faints.

 Sue: Ouch!
-Pertwee just landed on his nose.
+Jon Pertwee landed on his nose.
 That must have hurt.

 The Doctor saves the day, the only way he knows how.

 Sue: He’s reversed something again.
-It’s the only trick he knows.
-Oh, look, that lid is clearly made from cardboard.
-The money ran out in the end.
+It’s the only trick he has.
+Oh, look, that lid is made from cardboard.
+The money must have run out.

 Me: I’ve just remembered something.
-Not only was Carnival of Monsters the first Doctor Who story I ever saw, it was also the first story that provoked me into posting something on the internet.
-In fact, my opinion of Carnival of Monsters was probably the first thing I ever published online.
-Hang on a minute -
+Not only was Carnival of Monsters the first Doctor Who story I ever saw, it was the first story that inspired me to post something on the internet.
+Hang on a minute…

-Me: Anyway, my very first post was about Carnival of Monsters.
+Me: Anyway, my first post on rec.arts.drwho was about Carnival of Monsters.

 Sue: What did you say?

-Me: Here are the edited highlights: “Is it just me or are the Functionaries from Carnival of Monsters the worst example of make-up in the entire history of the series?”
+Me: Here are some edited highlights: “Is it just me or are the Functionaries from Carnival of Monsters the worst example of make-up in the entire history of the series?”

 Sue: That’s a nice, positive start.

-Sue: I thought you were supposed to be a fan?
-Why didn’t your first internet post talk about your love for the programme?
+Sue: I thought you were supposed to be a fan, Neil?

 Sue: That’s a bit harsh.